Montcrest School KEY INSIGHTS

 ON THE SCHOOL COMMUNITY

 “I would say teamwork is really important here,” says one of the Grade 8 students.
-“This school is a community, it’s a 300-person family, we work together and grow together.
+“This school is a community.
+It’s a 300-person family; we work together and grow together.
 And the more you grow and improve, the more responsibility the teachers give you.”
 The Student Leadership Program is an integral part of the culture at Montcrest, and roles and responsibilities are handed out readily to students of various ages.
-In Grade 8 students have the opportunity to take on specific titles such as Assembly Captain, Spirit Captain, Tech Support Captain, and the like.
+In Grade 8, students have the opportunity to take on specific titles such as Assembly Captain, Spirit Captain, Tech Support Captain, and the like.

-Montcrest teachers seem genuinely happy to work at the school.
+Montcrest teachers are genuinely happy to work at the school.
 “The collegiality among the adults who work at the school is pretty incredible,” says Emily Woolner, a Grade 1 teacher whose own children also attend Montcrest.
 “When we gather to talk about the students, it’s always how can we do better for this kid or how can we help that kid.
 As a teacher here you’re never working alone, there are always other colleagues who can step in and help you.”

 ON THE STUDENT POPULATION

 “What I especially like about Montcrest is that the student body isn’t homogeneous,” says Alison Jelley, a parent of four Montcrest students.
 “My kids are all different learners and the school has the ability to cater to each of their individual needs.
-My son needed extra work to keep him engaged but my daughter needed help with reading to catch her up to grade level—they’ve managed to make all of it seamless—ensuring all kids feel like they really belong at the school.”
+My son needed extra work to keep him engaged but my daughter needed help with reading to catch her up to grade level – they’ve managed to make all of it seamless – ensuring all kids feel like they really belong at the school.”

 “If you’re looking for a school that’s really competitive you won’t find it here,” Jelley continues.
 “My son might be working on something harder than the other kids, but he’ll never think he’s better or smarter.
-The focus is collaboration, cooperation, and inquiry—and all of my kids are thriving.”
+The focus is collaboration, cooperation, and inquiry – and all of my kids are thriving.”

 ON THE ACADEMIC ENVIRONMENT